-3.1 Efficient and ethical information-seeking behavior School librarians identify and provide support for diverse student information needs.
+- 3.1 Efficient and ethical information-seeking behavior School librarians identify and provide support for diverse student information needs.
 They model multiple strategies for students, other teachers, and administrators to locate, evaluate, and ethically use information for specific purposes.
-They collaborate with students, other teachers, and administrators to efficiently access, interpret, and communicate information.

-3.2 Access to information

-School librarians support flexible, open access for library services.
-They develop solutions for addressing physical, social and intellectual barriers to equitable access to resources and services.
+They collaborate with students, other teachers, and administrators to efficiently access, interpret, and communicate information. - 3.2 Access to information addressing physical, social and intellectual barriers to equitable access to resources and services.
 They facilitate access to information in print, non-print, and digital formats.
 They model and communicate the legal and ethical codes of the profession.